Update: Our 2018 Year in Review is now available.

 Having multiple sales channels always results in a higher list price multiple, regardless of size.
-However when it comes to Private Label (PL) verse Proprietary products it becomes less important above a $500k list price.
-This may be because there are simply more PL business for sale than those with proprietary product.
+However, when it comes to Private Label (PL) verse Proprietary products it becomes less important above a $500k list price.
+This may be because there are simply more PL businesses for sale than those with proprietary products.
 Or because a larger business is more stable regardless of its product type.

 Buyers for FBA Businesses

-Utilising the IBBA data we can confirm what we see in the market every day.
-The lower end of the market is still dominated by individual buyers, whereas the higher end sees a larger portion of existing business or PE firms coming into the market.
+Utilizing the IBBA data we can confirm what we see in the market every day.
+The lower end of the market is still dominated by individual buyers, whereas the higher end sees a larger portion of existing businesses or PE firms coming into the market.

 Source: IBBA Q4 Report